Frederick Cardozo

 Lt.
 Col Frederick Henry Cardozo MC (1 December 1916 – 7 October 2011) was a British soldier and SOE veteran.
 Cardozo was brought up in the Loire Valley between 1923 and 1933.

-In 1949 Cardozo married Simone Bigot – they had two children – one of whom, Col. Geoffrey Cardozo MBE CBE, is the secretary of the veterans charity, Veterans Aid.
+In 1949 Cardozo married Simone Bigot – they had two children – one of whom, Col. Geoffrey Cardozo CBE, is the secretary of the veterans charity, Veterans Aid.
 At the time of his birth, his father Charles was the commander of a local army garrison, having been wounded in 1915, at the battle of Loos.

 In recognition of his work for the French resistance, Cardozo was awarded both the Legion of Honour and the Croix de Guerre.

 Family background

 Cardozo's Portuguese ancestors had become established in the London tobacco trade in the late 17th century.
 A century or so later his forebears, (including his father), were merchants for the East India Company in Madras.
 Cardozo's mother, Cynthia, was the daughter of Henry Daniell, who ran a china and antiques business in Wigmore Street, London; through his trade interests he had helped to organise the Wallace Collection and the Pierpont Morgan Collection.